About

 Ingredients List

-• Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour – my favorite gluten-free flour blend!
-If not gluten-free, feel free to sub whole wheat white or whole wheat pastry flour.
+• flour – I use Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour, my go-to flour for all of my gluten free baking needs.
+If not gluten-free, feel free to sub white whole wheat flour, whole wheat pastry flour, or all purpose flour.

 • espresso powder or instant coffee – this is just a little chocolate flavor enhancer!
 You can omit if you don’t have any on hand.
 But if you plan on baking up a chocolate storm, you might as well stock your pantry with it.

-• baking soda & baking powder – using both will get the perfect lift
+• baking soda + baking powder – using both will get the perfect lift in these cocoa muffins.

-• salt – just a touch to help enhance flavor
+• fine sea salt – just a touch to help enhance the chocolate flavor.

 • unsweetened applesauce – we’re using a majority of applesauce here that ends up replacing quite a bit of oil in what a traditional muffin recipe might call for.
-If you don’t have applesauce, well-mashed banana would work too!
+If you don’t have applesauce, puréed mashed ripe banana would work too!

-• avocado oil, light olive oil or melted/cooled coconut oil – Use a neutral oil so the chocolate flavor really comes through.
-If you choose to use coconut oil, make sure the rest of the ingredients used are room temperature.
+• oil – use a neutral oil, like light olive oil or avocado oil, so the chocolate flavor really comes through.
+If you choose to use coconut oil, make sure the rest of the ingredients are room temperature.

-• pure maple syrup – using mostly a liquid sweetener for these muffins.
+• pure maple syrup – to sweeten these muffins to perfection.

-• granulated sugar – you can use coconut sugar, white sugar, brown sugar or a stevia blend if you’d like.
-This added granulated sugar helps balance the sweetness of the muffins.
+• granulated sugar – you can use coconut sugar, white sugar, brown sugar, or a stevia blend.
 If you decide to omit, the muffins will be somewhat bitter.
+If you have a sweet tooth, add up to 1/2 cup sugar.

 • vanilla extract – we’re using one whole tablespoon here for a boost of flavor.